ForAllSecure/api-fuzzer-swagger-petstore-demo/README.md

 forked the [swagger-petstore](https://github.com/swagger-api/swagger-petstore) repository which is used to showcase a REST API that implements the OpenAPI 3 Spec.

-As part of the build, a swagger-petstore stand-aloneserver is started so that  the `apirol` CLI fuzzes may fuzz the target running on localhost using the OpenAPI specification located in `/src/main/resources/openapi.yaml`.
+As part of the build, a swagger-petstore stand-alone server is started so that the `apirol` CLI fuzzer can fuzz the target running on localhost using the OpenAPI specification located in `/src/main/resources/openapi.yaml`.

 With the help of the API Fuzzer GitHub App, builds will automatically be updated